mitodl/ocw-studio/docs/production-to-rc-data-cloning.md

 ./manage.py mass_publish --exclude ocw-www
 ```

-**Note:** This process can take a very long time as it publishes every website to GitHub.
+**Note:** This process can take a long time as it publishes every website to GitHub.

-### 3.3 Publish ocw-www Separately
+### 3.3 Publish ocw-www separately

 The `ocw-www` website requires special handling due to its large size.
 This is the reason we exclude it during the mass publish as its publication is prone to network failures.

-Go to the studio UI and trigger a publish of ocw-www.
+Go to the studio UI and trigger a publish of `ocw-www`.
 Verify from the github content repo that the content has been properly synced.
-This step may run into failures due to the large number of objects associated to ocw-www.
+This step may run into failures due to the large number of objects associated to `ocw-www`.
 If repeated attempts to publish `ocw-www` fail, you can use batch-processing to sync `ocw-www` to its github content repo:-

 1. Set all ContentSyncState objects for `ocw-www` to have already been synced: